Puerto Rico statehood movement: Criticism

+Of the fifty-four percent (54.0%) who voted "No" on maintaining the status quo, 61.11% chose statehood, 33.34% chose free association, and 5.55% chose independence.

+2018 Puerto Rico Admission Act (H.R.
+6246)

+In 2018, the 2018 Puerto Rico Admission Act was introduced to the United States Congress by Jenniffer González-Colón, and had 34 co-sponsors.
+It would have mandated Puerto Rico becoming a state of the Union by start of 2021.

-Puerto Rico Statehood Admission Act
+Puerto Rico Statehood Admission Act (H.R.
+4901)

 A bill (H.R.
 4901) for Puerto Ricans to vote "yes" or "no" on statehood was introduced on October 29, 2019, by Puerto Rico Resident Commissioner Jenniffer González Colón, but died in Committee.
 A corresponding bill in the Legislative Assembly of Puerto Rico that would implement the vote, known in English as the Law for the Final Definition of the Political Status of Puerto Rico (P.S.
 1467), was approved by both houses on March 31, 2020, and sent to the Governor for signature.
 The single question was "Should Puerto Rico be immediately admitted into the Union as a state?", with only two options: "yes" or "no".

 2020 referendum

 On May 16, 2020, Governor Wanda Vázquez Garced announced that a referendum on Puerto Rico's statehood would be held in November of that year.
 For the first time in the territory's history, only one direct question was asked: "Should Puerto Rico be admitted immediately into the Union as a State?"
 Previous referendums presented multiple options such as independence or maintaining the current territorial status.
 The announcement came amid growing disillusionment with Puerto Rico's territorial status due to the lack of access to federal funds for recent natural disasters, such as Hurricane Maria and the COVID-19 pandemic.

 The referendum was held on November 3, 2020.
-There were 655,505 voted yes to statehood (52.52%) and 592,671 voted no to statehood (47.48%).
-After the results, the Puerto Rico Legislature, which at the time had a pro-statehood majority, passed the "Puerto Rico Congressional Act" calling a special election to elect two shadow senators and four shadow House-members to Washington D.C. to advocate for Statehood.
+There were 655,505 votes in favor of statehood (52.52%) and 592,671 against (47.48%).
+After the results, the Puerto Rico Legislature, which at the time had a pro-statehood majority, passed the "Puerto Rico Congressional Act" calling a special election to elect two shadow senators and four shadow House-members to Washington D.C. to advocate for statehood.
 In the US House of Representatives, a bill to provide for the admission of the State of Puerto Rico into the Union was introduced.
 These bills, H.R.
 1522 and S. 780, were supported by 50 Puerto Rican pro-statehood organizations, who "[called] on the House Committee on Natural Resources and the Senate Committee on Energy and Natural Resources to approve that legislation."